 Japan-Indonesia Summit Meeting (Summary)

-On May 20, Mr. KISHIDA Fumio, Prime Minister of Japan, held a summit meeting with His Excellency Mr. Joko Widodo, President of the Republic of Indonesia, who is visiting Japan to attend the G7 Hiroshima Summit, for about 25 minutes from 8:20 a.m.
+On September 7, Mr. KISHIDA Fumio, Prime Minister of Japan, who is visiting Indonesia to attend the ASEAN-related Summit Meetings, held a summit meeting with His Excellency Mr. Joko Widodo, President of the Republic of Indonesia, for about 30 minutes from 5:20 p.m. local time (7:20 p.m.
+Japan time).
+After the summit meeting, the two leaders issued a Joint Statement on Comprehensive Strategic Partnership between the Republic of Indonesia and Japan.
 The overview of the meeting is as follows.

-- Furthermore, the two leaders concurred to continue to closely work together toward the ASEAN-Japan Commemorative Summit for the 50th Year of Friendship and Cooperation to be held in Tokyo in December.
+- Furthermore, the two leaders concurred to continue to work together toward the ASEAN-Japan Commemorative Summit for the 50th Year of Friendship and Cooperation to be held in December.